O2, Three and Vodafone have joined EE in announcing price rises for pay-monthly mobile customers this year, MoneySavingExpert.com can reveal.

 What about the smaller networks?

 Virgin Media and Giffgaff have told us they are not currently planning to raise prices.
+Plusnet has said RPI price rises do not apply to its deals, as it offers 30 day rolling contracts.
 BT told us it does not comment on future plans.
-We will update this story when we hear back from the other networks.